nguyenduydan/social-app/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Code Review Process
+1. Ensure all tests pass
+2. Follow the code style guidelines
+3. Update documentation as needed
+4. Request review from maintainers

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.